Visual Focus Depth Art

-Visual focus depth art s a form of mixed media collage that places an emphasis on the use of three-dimensional application to individual creations of single one-of-a-kind art pieces to emphasize individual meaning in the work.
+Visual focus depth art is a form of mixed media collage that places an emphasis on the use of three-dimensional application to individual creations of single one-of-a-kind art pieces to emphasize individual meaning in the work.
 It is a derivative of assemblage, collage and decollage.
 The concept is similar to the basic mixed-media collage idea of building up various levels of the piece for emphasis.
 Known in this medium as projections, the artist tries in a variety of ways to create a visual image that causes the viewer to focus on certain areas of the art framework that would ordinarily be overlooked or relegated to the background rather than to randomly layer structure creating a whole image of the work.

 Origins

 While the exact origins of visual focus depth art are unknown, the first artwork of its nature began to appear around 2010 in the street art of various cities in Europe, including Paris, Brussels and Amsterdam.
 This appears to have been a response to the expanding use of computer generation in art to both design and create mixed-media collage works that could be essentially pre-designed and mass-produced.
 Since that time, various artists have produced series of works-known as ensembles—that are individually unique and limited in scope.
 Common themes of these ensembles range widely from ideological ideas like bohemianism, libertine and socially relevant matters to historical perspective, such as the interpretation of various time periods and eras.